rncm-prism/prism-samplernn/README.md

 -----------

 ## Installation

+If you would prefer to experiment with PRiSM SampleRNN without installing locally we have set up a [Google Colab notebook](https://colab.research.google.com/gist/relativeflux/10573e9e1b10b1ff45e3a00099259741/prism-samplernn.ipynb).
+Colab is a cloud-based environment for machine learning that provides free access to GPUs.
+It is an excellent way for those new to machine learning to gain experience with the kinds of tasks and environments involved, with minimal ceremony.
+Please note that you will need a Google account, and be signed into it, to use the notebook.

-To install Prism SampleRNN it is **strongly recommended** to use [Anaconda](https://www.anaconda.com/distribution/), a popular open-source platform for scientific computing, which greatly simplifies package management for machine learning projects.
+To install Prism SampleRNN on a *local* machine it is **strongly recommended** to use [Anaconda](https://www.anaconda.com/distribution/), a popular open-source platform for scientific computing, which greatly simplifies package management for machine learning projects.
 After running the installer for your OS, open a new terminal window or tab so that the `conda` package manager is available on your `PATH`.
 Then create a new environment with:

 `conda create -n prism-samplernn anaconda`